-What is Remodulin (treprostinil injection)?
+What is Remodulin?

-Treprostinil dilates (widens) the arteries and decreases the amount of blood clotting platelets in your body.
+Remodulin dilates (widens) the arteries and decreases the amount of blood clotting platelets in your body.
 These effects lower blood pressure in the pulmonary artery that leads from the heart to the lungs.

-Treprostinil may also be used for purposes not listed in this medication guide.
+Remodulin may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-How is Remodulin (treprostinil injection) given?
+How is Remodulin given?

-Your doctor may want to give your first dose of this medicine in a hospital or clinic setting to quickly treat any serious side effects that occur.
+You may receive your first dose in a hospital or clinic setting to quickly treat any serious side effects.

-Do not use treprostinil if it has changed colors or has particles in it.
-Call your pharmacist for new medication.
+Prepare your injection only when you are ready to give it.
+Do not use if the medicine has changed colors or has particles in it.
+Call your pharmacist for new medicine.

 What happens if I miss a dose?

 Because Remodulin is given around the clock, you should not miss a dose if you use the medicine properly.
 Call your doctor right away if your Remodulin therapy is interrupted for any reason.